oconnor0/BeaconRoad/CoreRules.md

 A complex obstacle is a 4-segment clock.
 A more complicated obstacle is a 6-clock.
 A daunting obstacle is an 8-segment clock.

 When you create a clock, make it about the **obstacle,** not the method.
-The clocks for an infiltration should be "Interior Patrols" and “The Tower,” not “Sneak Past the Guards” or “Climb the Tower.”
+The clocks for an infiltration should be "Interior Patrols" and "The Tower," not "Sneak Past the Guards" or "Climb the Tower."
 The patrols and the tower are the obstacles-the PCs can attempt to overcome them in a variety of ways.

 Complex enemy threats can be broken into several "layers," each with its own progress clock.
-For example, the dockside gangs' HQ might have a “Perimeter Security” clock, an “Interior Guards” clock, and an “Office Security” clock.
+For example, the dockside gangs' HQ might have a "Perimeter Security" clock, an "Interior Guards" clock, and an "Office Security" clock.
 The crew would have to make their way through all three layers to reach the gang boss' personal safe and valuables within.

 Remember that a clock tracks progress.
 It reflects the fictional situation, so the group can gauge how they're doing.
 A clock is like a speedometer in a car.
 It *shows* the speed of the vehicle-it doesn't determine the speed.